-Jerry Jones has a history of being an outspoken owner and Jason Garrett has a history of being a mediocre head coach.
-It’s a fun recipe for why the Dallas Cowboys are not a very good football team right now and one 7-year-old boy is so fed up with it he decided to write a letter.
+Dallas Cowboys owner Jerry Jones has a history of being outspoken and Jason Garrett has a history of being a mediocre head coach.
+It wasn't a fun recipe for why America's Team was not a very good football team back then and one 7-year-old boy was so fed up with it he decided to write a letter.

 If it's true kids really say the darnedest things, then maybe the world should put Rylan Wood in a league of his own.
 Not only did he have the guts to write the owner of the most valuable franchise in the NFL, but he also told the man almost 70 years older than him how it truly is for fans.

-Wood, a Mansfield, Texas native, wasn’t able to finish watching the Cowboys’ 28-14 loss to the Tennessee Titans on Monday Night Football because it was a school night, of course, but he told his mother, Kayla Jimenez, he would write the letter after school and here we are.
+Wood, a Mansfield, Texas native, wasn't able to finish watching the Cowboys' 28-14 loss to the Tennessee Titans on Monday Night Football in November 2018 because it was a school night, of course, but he told his mother, Kayla Jimenez, he would write the letter after school and here we are.

 Here is the letter in full after the Cowboys dropped to 3-5 on the season: